kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 Here's how it all works:

-1. When Bob lands on your webpage via a UTM-loaded URL, the KISSmetrics code block in the webpage's `<head>` section automagically detects all available UTM parameter.
+1. When Bob lands on your webpage via a UTM-loaded URL, the Kissmetrics code block in the webpage's `<head>` section automagically detects all available UTM parameter.
-2. KISSmetrics fires the event 'Ad Campaign Hit' for Bob.
+2. Kissmetrics fires the event 'Ad Campaign Hit' for Bob.
-3. KISSmetrics sets the values of each available UTM parameter as values for these five possible corresponding properties:
+3. Kissmetrics sets the values of each available UTM parameter as values for these five possible corresponding properties:

 * Campaign Source
 * Campaign Medium